RamisaChowdhury/password-generator/README.md

 edX Module 5 Challenge

 ## Description
 This is the module 5 challenge of the edX web developer bootcamp in which I have created a random password generator using javaScript.
+It can be accessed at https://ramisachowdhury.github.io/password-generator/

 ![Password generator preview](./assets/password-generator-preview.png)